mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Mora is, of course, highly industrialised, and has a very high technology level.
-This makes the world one of the most important economic players not just in the Marches but also in Deneb sector, where a significant proportion of Mora’s goods are sold.
+This makes the world one of the most important economic players not just in the Marches but also in Deneb sector, where a significant proportion of Mora's goods are sold.
 High–technology industry is heavily supported by the Mora Technical Institute, which performs cutting–edge research into gravitics, electronics and manufacturing technology as well as